emdros/docs-emdros/doc/markdown/mqlref/docs/emdf/otherconcepts.md

 additional concepts which we use to talk about EMdF databases.
 These concepts are:

-1. The special object types:
+1. The special, abstract object types:

     1. pow\_m,
     2. any\_m, and
     3. all\_m

 2. object ids (id\_d, id\_m)
 3. self
 4. part\_of
 5. gaps
 6. borders, first, and last
 7. min\_m and max\_m
-8. arbitrary monad sets

 ## pow\_m